 We’ve used Tapestry since our eldest was in upper grammar level.
 Now we have a child in each level: lower grammar, upper grammar, dialectic and rhetoric.
 It just keeps getting better because now we are cycling back through history!

-Today, I offer you a Tapestry tour.
+Today, I offer you a tour of what I have learned homeschooling with Tapestry of Grace.
 A top ten list of Tapestry of Grace resources, frequently asked questions and tips for the teacher.
 And if you don’t use Tapestry of Grace, I hope you just might find some of the advice for teaching multiple ages and homeschool planning helpful in general.

 How Tapestry of Grace Can Flow A Hodgepodge reader asked: I can’t grasp how it all flows?
 You schedule one subject per day so what exactly do they DO on those days within those subjects?…read and answer questions, do projects, have meetings…I guess I don’t follow how you can just cover one thing per day…